 SATSSB was acquired 100% by MMC Corp Berhad and became part of MMC.

 Senai International Airport now handles 748 flight movements weekly, with average of 106 flight movements per day.
-Airlines operating here include Malaysia Airlines, AirAsia, Firefly, Malindo Air, Asiana Airlines and Spring Airlines which fly direct to eight domestic destinations and seven international destinations.
+Airlines operating here include Malaysia Airlines, AirAsia, Firefly, Malindo Air and Jin Air which fly direct to eleven domestic destinations and seven international destinations.

 Since the inception of Senai Airport Terminal Services Sdn Bhd, passenger throughput has been steadily climbing from 0.8 million in 2003 to 3.52 million in 2018 where the airport sustained a double digit Y-o-Y passenger growth of at least 10% per annum.

 With such a long runway, Senai International Airport is able to accommodate the landing of the largest passenger aircraft in the world the Airbus A380 as well as the giant cargo carrier Antonov 124.

 Completion of Aeromall

 The Aeromall was the first stand-alone external airport mall in Malaysia.
 The development of the Aeromall on a 20ha site, annexed to Senai Airport offers 83,375ft² of retail space to passengers and public for them to have better shopping experience with more choices to shop and dine.